dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If someone commits an error and wrong toward you, you must instantly forgive him.
-Do not complain of others.
-Refrain from reprimanding them, and if you wish to give admonition or advice, let it be offered in such a way that it will not burden the bearer
+  Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1631 days)
+## 🌟 Experiences (1632 days)

 ### 🧮 Programming languages